Gokcemu/swaglabs_uiautomation/README.md

-This UI Atuomation BDD Framework works on "https://www.saucedemo.com/" site.
+This UI Automation BDD Framework works on "https://www.saucedemo.com/" site.

 Using the technologies: